shilab-ecnu/MERLIN/docs/source/MERLIN.md

 rho1 <- 0; rho2 <- 0;
 ```

-For overlap samples, Since $\rho_1$ and $\rho_2$ are estimated using summary statistics among independent variants, we select independent SNPs using the clumping algorithm ($r^2$ threshold denoted by `ld_r2_thresh`). `pth` is the critical value adapted to the truncated normal distribution in the estimation procedure. `lambda` is the shrinkage turning parameter for LD estimator.
+For data with sample overlap,  $\rho_1$ and $\rho_2$ are estimated using summary statistics among independent variants following <a href="https://www.nature.com/articles/s41467-022-34164-1">Chen et al (2022)</a>, we select independent SNPs using the clumping algorithm ($r^2$ threshold denoted by `ld_r2_thresh`). `pth` is the critical value adapted to the truncated normal distribution in the estimation procedure. `lambda` is the shrinkage turning parameter for LD estimator.

 ```
 ld_r2_thresh <- 0.001;